GalacticTitan/DiceToss/README.md

 To support additional languages, please visit the tutorial on [Internationalizing Flutter apps][internationalizing_flutter_apps_link].

-1. For each supported locale, add a new ARB file in `lib/l10n/arb`.
+1. For each supported locale, add a new json object 'en_US' in translations.

 ```
 ├── lib